Migration

 What changes with computer use agents

-- ●Follows SOPs as written.
-A standard operating procedure in plain English is already a prompt.
-An agent can read it and execute the steps directly.
+• Follows the SOP as written: A standard operating procedure in plain English is already a prompt.
+Agents read the SOP and execute it directly, without building a flowchart bot.

-- ●Works on legacy and virtualized desktops.
-Because agents control the desktop, they function on Citrix, legacy applications, and any other environment where RPA struggles.
+• Works on legacy and Citrix: Because agents control the desktop, they can handle legacy systems, virtualized environments, and Citrix-based apps where traditional RPA struggles.

 How to move without the risk